nus-cs2103-AY2021S1/tp/docs/team/davidcaiqifan.md

   * Highlights: This enhancement affects existing commands and commands to be added in the future.
 It required an in-depth analysis of design alternatives.
 The implementation too was challenging as it required changes to existing commands.
   * Credits: *AB3's developer's guide described the concept of undo/redo commands, and I made use of the concepts mentioned*

-* **New Feature**: Added command that allows the user to calculate his/her CAP(Cumulative Average Point).
+* **New Feature**: Added features that allows the user to calculate relevant CAP details.
-  * What it does: Calculates the user's CAP based on completed modules that the user has stored in the application.
+  * What it does: Calculates the user's CAP details based on completed modules that the user has stored in the application.
   * Justification: This feature improves the product significantly and fits the purpose of the application very well because the application is academic focused.
-The user most likely will want to be able to assess his/her academic score which in this case CAP5Buddy calculates as CAP.
+The user most likely will want to be able to calculate his/her academic details.
   * Highlights: This enhancement is much more useful when used in conjunction with other commands.
 Therefore, it required careful design considerations in order to make the feature work best with related commands.
-For example, I designed the `addcmodule` command to make this enhancement better.
+For example, the `addcmodule` command was designed to enhance this feature.

 * **New Feature**: Added command that allows the user to archive/unarchive his/her modules.
   * What it does: CAP5Buddy keeps track of two lists for its module tracker component : A _Regular_ module list , and a _Archived_ module list.
 This enhancement allows users to move modules between the two lists and archive/unarchive modules on command.